Trek highlights

 - Best Himalayan experience and push your limits

-The Manaslu Circuit trek is one of those treks in Nepal that still presents untouched, authentic mountain experiences.
+The Manaslu Circuit trek is one of those treks in Nepal that still presents untouched, authentic mountain experiences, along with less crowded trekking routes.
 This trek circles Mt.
 Manaslu, the 8th-tallest mountain in the world.

 The journey begins in Kathmandu, a buzzing metropolitan city.
 From here, you will drive to Machha Khola, the starting point of the Manaslu Circuit trek.